Cosmological Study in Myrzakulov $F(R, T)$ Quasi-dilaton Massive Gravity: Abstract

 \section{Abstract}

-This study explores the cosmological implications of the $F(R, T)$ quasi-dilaton massive gravity theory, a modification of the de Rham-Gabadadze-Tolley (dRGT) massive gravity theory.
+This study explores the cosmological implications of the Myrzakulov $F(R, T)$ quasi-dilaton massive gravity theory, a modification of the de Rham-Gabadadze-Tolley (dRGT) massive gravity theory.
 Our analysis focuses on the self-accelerating solution of the background equations of motion, which are shown to exist in the theory.
-Notably, we find that the theory features an effective cosmological constant, which has important implications for our understanding of the universe's accelerated expansion.
-To test the viability of the $F(R, T)$ quasi-dilaton massive gravity theory, we utilize the Union2 Type Ia Supernovae (SNIa) dataset, comprising 557 observations.
+Notably, we find that the theory features an effective cosmological constant corresponding to the massive graviton, which has important implications for our understanding of the universe's accelerated expansion.
+To assess the validity of the Myrzakulov $F(R, T)$ quasi-dilaton massive gravity theory, we employ two datasets: the Union2 Type Ia Supernovae (SNIa) dataset, consisting of 557 observations, and the Pantheon SNIa data, which includes 1048 SNe I-a events gathered from diverse SN I-a samples.
 Our results demonstrate that the theory is capable of explaining the accelerated expansion of the universe without requiring the presence of dark energy.
-This finding supports the potential of the $F(R, T)$ quasi-dilaton massive gravity theory as an alternative explanation for the observed cosmic acceleration.
+This finding supports the potential of the Myrzakulov $F(R, T)$ quasi-dilaton massive gravity theory as an alternative explanation for the observed cosmic acceleration.
 Moreover, we investigate the properties of tensor perturbations within the framework of this theory and derive a novel expression for the dispersion relation of gravitational waves.
-Our analysis reveals interesting features of the modified dispersion relation in the Friedmann-Lema\^itre-Robertson-Walker cosmology, providing new insights into the nature of gravitational waves in the context of the $F(R, T)$ quasi-dilaton massive gravity theory.
+Our analysis reveals interesting features of the modified dispersion relation in the Friedmann-Lema\^itre-Robertson-Walker (FLRW) cosmology, providing new insights into the nature of gravitational waves in the context of the Myrzakulov $F(R, T)$ quasi-dilaton massive gravity theory.